cbabos/VulkanGameEngineExperiment/README.md

 This project uses CMake, please install it before proceeding.
 In order to use Vulkan you'll need to install the [SDK](https://vulkan.lunarg.com/sdk/home) first for your OS.

 If your setup is working correctly you should be able to build the project.
+(Be aware, the following commands are for MacOS but should be easy to adapt to your OS of choice)
 1. create a directory called `build`
 2. go to `build` directory
 3. `cmake ../`